 - 1. Breathlessness can occur in 50% of patients.
 This should be improving. - 2.
-Report signs of wound infection to GP i.e wound redness, oozing/discharge or temperature. - 3.
+Wound infection report signs of infection to GP i.e wound redness, oozing/discharge or temperature. - 3.
 Swelling generally occurs in the affected leg if so, elevate leg when sitting. - 4.
 Palpitations (atrial fibrillation) can occur, sometimes associated with anaemia and/or breathlessness. - 5.
-You may still feel sick. - 6.
-Slight disturbances of vision may occur temporarily. - 7.
-You will still experience pains in upper chest, shoulders and back, and may get numbness and/or pins and needles in arms and hand. - 8.
-Regular painkillers will still be needed, as well as laxatives until bowels are regular. - 9.
-Patients on WARFARIN please see anticoagulant booklet. - 10.
-You should be able to attend to own hygiene (you may bath or shower). - 11.
+Nausea you may still feel sick. - 6.
+Visual disturbances slight disturbances of vision may occur temporarily. - 7.
+Pain and/or numbness you will still experience pains in upper chest, shoulders and back and may get numbness and/or pins and needles in arms and hand. - 8.
+Painkillers will still be needed, as well as laxatives until bowels are regular. - 9.
+Warfarin patients on warfarin please see anticoagulant booklet. - 10.
+Hygiene you should be able to attend to own hygiene (you may bath or shower). - 11.
 Walking is encouraged everyday, gradually increasing the distance. - 12.
+Gentle exercise gentle arm and upper body exercises to be continued.

+13. Wounds:

-Gentle arm and upper body exercises to be continued. - 13.
-Wounds: - Daily shower recommended if wounds have oozed. - Use unperfumed moisturising lotion if dry and flaking skin develops. - Breast bone (sternum) will still be sore so you may hear bone clicking.
-Consult GP or Cardiac Support Team if this is painful. - Leg wound can take up to a month to heal.
+- Daily shower recommended if wounds have oozed. - Use unperfumed moisturising lotion if dry and flaking skin develops. - Breastbone (sternum) will still be sore so you may hear bone clicking.
+Consult your GP or cardiac support team if this is painful. - Leg wound can take up to a month to heal.
 Numbness can occur in affected leg. - Arm wound (radial) fingers may still be swollen but this should be improving.
 Area at base of thumb is often numb may be permanent. - Wounds can take a month to heal. - 14.
-Mood swings and sleeplessness can be expected. - 15.
+Mood mood swings and sleeplessness can be expected. - 15.
 Nightmares may occur but talking about them helps. - 16.
-Strenuous activities involving the upper body should not be attempted until 12 weeks post-surgery. - 17.
-Follow a healthy diet. - 18.
-A daily 1 to 2 units allowance of alcohol is permissible if on WARFARIN see anticoagulation booklet. - 19.
+Strenuous excercise strenuous activities involving the upper body should not be attempted until 12 weeks post-surgery. - 17.
+Diet follow a healthy diet. - 18.
+Alcohol a daily one to two units allowance of alcohol is permissible if on warfarin, consume alcohol with caution and see anticoagulation booklet. - 19.
 Cardiac support nurses will ring approximately one week after discharge. - 20.
-You may ring the cardiac support nurses for advice on 01223 638100 between the hours of 09:00-17:00 (answer machine available). - 21.
-You can telephone Medicines Helpline on 01223 638777 (answer machine).
+Cardiac support nurses contact you may ring the cardiac support nurses for advice on 01223 638100 between the hours of 09:00-17:00 (answer machine available). - 21.
+Medicines helpline you can telephone the medicines helpline on 01223 638777 (answer machine).